-As the average variation in figure 5.3 shows, between 2006 and 2010, 7 states have decreased significantly (more than 10%) the number of first instance courts, in particular Serbia (-33.5%) and Finland (-32.5%), but also Georgia, Croatia, France, Ireland and Sweden.
+As the average variation in figure 5.3 shows, between 2006 and 2010, 7 states have decreased significantly (more than 10%) the number of first instance courts, in particular Serbia (-33.5%) and Finland (-32.5%), but also Georgia, Croatia, France and Sweden.
 In the same period, only Romania has increased the number of first instance courts by more than 10% (12.3%) - in addition to Andorra, which has increased the number of courts from 1 to 2.

 As shown in figure 5.4, between 2006 and 2010, there has been a reduction in first instance courts (legal entities) in 15 states or entities: Armenia, Bosnia and Herzegovina, Croatia, Cyprus, Finland, France, Georgia, Germany, Ireland, Norway, Portugal, Serbia, Sweden, Switzerland, UK-England and Wales).
-An increase can be noted in 13 states or entities: Albania, Andorra, Austria, Greece, Poland, Romania, Russian Federation, Slovakia, Spain, Turkey, Ukraine, UK-Northern Ireland, UK-Scotland).
-In 18 states the number has remained the same: Azerbaijan, Belgium, Czech Republic, Denmark, Estonia, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Moldova, Monaco, Montenegro, Netherlands, Slovenia, "the former Yugoslav Republic of Macedonia".
+An increase can be noted in 13 states or entities: Albania, Andorra, Austria, Greece, Poland, Romania,

+Russian Federation, Slovakia, Spain, Turkey, Ukraine, UK-Northern Ireland, UK-Scotland).
+In 18 states the number has remained the same: Azerbaijan, Belgium, Czech Republic, Denmark, Estonia, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Republic of Moldova, Monaco, Montenegro, Netherlands, Slovenia, "the former Yugoslav Republic of Macedonia".
 For Bulgaria and San Marino data is missing.

 It is worth highlighting that data for several states or entities should be interpreted very carefully, considering the small absolute number of courts.
-This is the case, for example, for Ireland, which shows a decrease of 25% between 2006 and 2010, but the change in absolute numbers is only 1 court (4 in 2006 and 3 in 2010).